-The BrowserUp Command Line Interface (CLI) is how we:
+The BrowserUp Command Line Interface (CLI) is how you:

 - Create test configs (browserup.load.yaml)